shredthaGNAR/list-of-my-starred-repos/README.md

 * [k0src/GitSync](https://github.com/k0src/GitSync): Sync Firefox windows, tabs, and tab groups via GitHub
 * [aritrakrbasu/gitty](https://github.com/aritrakrbasu/gitty): Gitty is a handy tool that will instantly transform your github account to a presentable portfolio website that you can share.
 * [gitx/gitx](https://github.com/gitx/gitx): The best fork of the best lightweight, visual git client for macOS.
+* [KinoLien/gitzip](https://github.com/KinoLien/gitzip): It can make sub-folder/sub-directory of github repository as zip and download it.
 * [kiwiz/gkeepapi](https://github.com/kiwiz/gkeepapi): An unofficial client for the Google Keep API.
 * [chamburr/glance](https://github.com/chamburr/glance): 🔎 All-in-one Quick Look plugin
 * [Ashley-Cause/GlassFox](https://github.com/Ashley-Cause/GlassFox): Firefox Theme for macOS which makes the browser fully transparent through some questionable styling choices.